-This test is similar to the Auto Simulated Speed Test but allows the ProTech® TPS to perform the test automatically on each module on a regular basis.
+This test is similar to the Auto Simulated Speed Test but allows the MicroNet Safety Module to perform the test automatically on each module on a regular basis.
 The Test Interval can be configured from 1 to 999 days.
 The test can be manually initiated from the front panel, and then the test will be automatically repeated at the specified test interval.

-This automated test is applied to all three modules.
+This test will automatically be applied to all three modules.
 First, the test will be performed on the A module, and when the overspeed trip occurs, it is logged in the modules trip log and noted as a test.
 Then, the A module is automatically reset and the B module is tested.
 When the B module test is completed, the C module is tested.
-In this way, periodic testing is performed automatically on a regular basis with no operator intervention.
+In this way periodic testing can automatically be performed on a regular basis with no operator intervention.

 The operator can disable the periodic test from the front panel of the module.
-When the Periodic test is Disabled, or if any module is in trip or test, the Time Remaining Until Next Test will be prevented from counting below 1 hour.
+When the Periodic test is disabled, or if any module is in trip or test, the Time Remaining Until Next Test will be prevented from counting below 1 hour.
 If the timer is already below 1 hour it will be increased to 1 hour.
 When Enable Periodic Test is selected and no modules are tripped or in test, this function is removed.